We were facing this problem, found on some blog's that is a MS bug.

 UPDATE: This installer will only work on Win8+ don't try it on Win7.

-If you want it "close to the metal" without installing a server OS now you can, you decide for yourself if it is a good idea ;-)
+If you want it "close to the metal" without installing a server OS now you can, you decide for yourself if it is a good idea ;-) It is COMPLETELY unsupported by MS and should only be used for a local development/demo machine.

 This setup requires you to be joined to a domain.
 If you want to use local accounts it can be done but it won't be described here.
+It would be great though if you help others by posting on how to do this here.

 0) First make sure you have installed IIS on your machine.
 It isn't installed by default.